colinhartigan/valorant-skin-cli/README.md

-## NOTE: This is not a skin mod and only works with skins you already own.
+## NOTE: This does not grant free skins; it only works with skins you already own.

 ![header](https://user-images.githubusercontent.com/42125428/124552512-a8027900-de01-11eb-9e85-b19f82d2eee6.png)